Golden Triangle Logistics Park CGI

 In commercial real estate vocabulary, the occupier signs the long-term lease, the developer funds and builds the asset, and the facility itself is the warehouse, distribution centre, cold store, fulfilment hub, or specialist freight building configured around the occupier brief.
 Lease length, break clauses, and rent review pattern sit outside this page; the visualisation question is what the building has to prove visually before any of those terms are signed.

-A build-to-suit logistics programme moves through several review audiences before a brick is laid.
+A build-to-suit logistics programme passes through six review audiences between brief and ground-break.
 Each audience reads the same CGI for a different signal, so the visualisation has to satisfy planning, commercial, financial, and operational tests in parallel.

 Reviews CGI against the occupier brief: clear height, dock count, yard depth, HGV circulation, racking density, and staff welfare frontage.